 Matthew has worked in law enforcement in every state in the United States and many foreign countries and has trained thousands of law enforcement officers throughout the United States and abroad in law enforcement and criminal justice topics.

 In 2009, he founded The Horace Foundation Endowment for Criminal Justice Studies at Delaware State University in memory of four university students who were slain in a Newark, New Jersey, schoolyard.
-The goal of the foundation is to inspire and support students who are pursing degrees in criminal justice or related fields.
+The goal of the foundation is to inspire and support students who are pursuing degrees in criminal justice or related fields.

 He is an adjunct professor at Farleigh Dickinson University and a published author.
 Published in 2016, Horace coauthored the Amazon.com bestseller THE C.A.L.L., an anthology of short stories written by black men aimed to inspire Character, Accountability, Love, and Leadership in young men as they enter adulthood.
 Huffington Post